-Jenna Battipaglia, M.S., CCC-SLP, is a Clinical Assistant Professor in the Department of Communicative Sciences and Disorders.
-She is an alumna of New York University and received her Masters of Science from the Department of Communicative Sciences and Disorders.
-Jenna earned her Bachelor of Music in Vocal Performance from NYU Steinhardt's Department of Music and Performing Arts Professions.
-She is an ASHA-certified speech-language pathologist and holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate in New York State.
+Jenna Battipaglia, M.S.
+CCC-SLP, is a Clinical Assistant Professor in the Department of Communicative Sciences and Disorders.
+She is a dual alumna of New York University’s Steinhardt School of Culture, Education, and Human Development.
+Jenna earned a Masters of Science from the Department of Communicative Sciences and Disorders and a Bachelor of Music in Vocal Performance from the Department of Music and Performing Arts Professions.
+She is an ASHA-certified and New York State licensed speech-language pathologist and holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate.

-Jenna was an adjunct clinical instructor and supervisor in the Department of Communicative Sciences and Disorders at NYU, where she taught clinical writing and courses in the clinical practicum sequence, and provided supervision to graduate students in the NYU CSD Speech-Language-Hearing Disorders Clinic.
-Jenna has worked as a speech-language pathologist at the New York City Department of Education, evaluating and treating the school-aged population with speech and language disorders in the public school setting.
-Jenna also specializes in voice rehabilitation in addition to coaching and care for the professional voice.
+Prior to joining NYU CSD as a clinical faculty member, Jenna served as an adjunct clinical instructor and clinical supervisor in the Department of Communicative Sciences and Disorders at NYU CSD, where she taught clinical writing and courses in the clinical practicum sequence, and provided clinical supervision to graduate students in the NYU Speech-Language-Hearing Clinic.
+Jenna has also worked as a speech-language pathologist at the New York City Department of Education, evaluating and treating the school-aged population with speech and language disorders in the public school setting.